Toxic Link Apocalypse: How to Identify, Remove & Defend Your Site (SEO)

 - Identifying the cause of the penalty: Use Google Search Console to identify the specific links or categories of links that are problematic.
 Look for patterns of spammy, low-quality, or irrelevant sites.

-- Implementing a thorough disavow strategy: Create a disavow file listing all the toxic domains and URLs you want Google to ignore.
+- Implementing a thorough disavow strategy: Create a disavow file listing all the toxic domains and urls you want Google to ignore.
 Submit this file through the Disavow Links Tool, as noted earlier.

 - Submitting a reconsideration request: Once you've cleaned up your backlink profile, submit a reconsideration request to Google, explaining the steps you've taken to remove the toxic links.

 Sometimes, toxic links aren't the result of your own actions, but a deliberate attempt to harm your site's rankings.
-If you see a sudden influx of spam backlinks, you might be under a negative SEO attack.
+If you see a sudden influx of spam backlinks, you might be under a negative seo attack.

 - Detecting the attack early: Monitor your backlink profile regularly using tools like Ahrefs or SEMrush.
 Set up alerts to notify you of any sudden changes in your link profile.